mjlundkvist/hello-world/README.md

 # hello-world
-A repository of some kind. \nAlmost entirely empty.
+A repository of some kind.

+Almost entirely empty.
 ...............